Aloísio Lorscheider: Cardinal

-As Lorscheider grew in popularity with his flock and his ability as a prelate was recognised, Pope Paul VI gave him a cardinal's hat in May 1976, becoming Cardinal-Priest of S. Pietro in Montorio.
-Although at the time he was the fourth-youngest cardinal in the college, Lorscheider already doubted his own health.
-However, some oddsmakers with Ladbrokes (who had him at odds of 33 to 1) considered him a serious papabile in the August 1978 conclave.
+As Lorscheider grew in popularity with his flock and his ability as a prelate was recognised, Pope Paul VI gave him a cardinal's hat in May 1976, becoming Cardinal-Priest of San Pietro in Montorio.
+Although at the time he was the fourth-youngest cardinal in the college, Lorscheider already doubted his own health; however, some oddsmakers with Ladbrokes (who had him at odds of 33 to 1) considered him a serious papabile in the August 1978 conclave.
 Lorscheider headed the National Conference of Brazilian Bishops from 1971 to 1978.
 He led the Latin American Episcopal Conference in 1976.

 In 1995, Pope John Paul II named Lorscheider Archbishop of Aparecida in São Paulo State.
 He resigned the pastoral government of the Aparecida archdiocese at the beginning of 2004.
 It is also thought Lorscheider was one of the most vital supporters of Albino Luciani's rise to the papacy, and also of Karol Wojtyła's in the October 1978 conclave.

 After the death of John Paul II in 2005, Lorscheider said that the European cardinals' "sense of superiority" would not allow them to elect a non-European pope.
 In poor health and ineligible to vote because he was over the age of 80, he did not attend the pre-conclave discussions at the 2005 conclave that elected Joseph Ratzinger to succeed John Paul II.